 RCW 28A.300.285 defines harassment, intimidation or bullying as any intentional written message or image—including those that are electronically transmitted—verbal, or physical act, including but not limited to one shown to be motivated by race, color, religion, ancestry, national origin, gender, sexual orientation, including gender expression or identity, mental or physical disability or other distinguishing characteristics when an act:

 Any student who believes they have been a target of unresolved, severe, or persistent harassment, intimidation or bullying, or any other person in the school community who observes or receives notice that a student has or may have been the target of unresolved, severe, or persistent harassment, intimidation or bullying may report incidents verbally or in writing to any staff member.
-An Incident Reporting form may be filled out as well which is located on the district website.
+An Incident Reporting form may also be filled out, which is located on the district website.
 Copies of the policy/procedures/forms may also be obtained by contacting the District Office at (509) 766-2650, or in person at 1620 S Pioneer Way, Moses Lake, WA 98837.

 Addressing Bullying

-Complaints regarding harassment, intimidation or bullying are addressed through District Policy and Procedure No. 3207.
+Complaints regarding harassment, intimidation, or bullying are addressed through District Policy and Procedure No. 3207.
 Copies of the policy/procedures/forms may also be obtained by contacting the District Office at (509) 766-2650, or in person at 1620 S Pioneer Way, Moses Lake, WA 98837.

 Further information can be obtained from the HIB Compliance Officer: